What Does a 1,500-Calorie Day Look Like?

-If you're not sure, start with a 1,500-calorie meal plan (a calorie level that most people will lose weight on).
+If you're unsure, start with a 1,500-calorie meal plan (a calorie level that most people will lose weight on in a healthy way).
 Here we show what a day's worth of food looks like on a 1,500-calorie diet.
-And when you're ready for more, try our 7-Day Diet Meal Plan to Lose Weight at 1,500 Calories.
+And when you're ready for more, try our 7-Day Diet Meal Plan to Lose Weight: 1,500 Calories.

 Some original reporting by Nicci Micco, M.S.

 Breakfast on a 1,500-Calorie Meal Plan

 For breakfast, choose something between 300 and 350 calories.

 - Avocado & Arugula Omelet (344 calories)